How to Get Out of Social Obligations

 That said, canceling too much comes with consequences, and sometimes it's better to suck it up, put on pants, and brave the plan than to bail at the last minute.
 With that in mind, I've created some rules for myself.
 For example, I never cancel plans with someone in a crisis, or someone I've already canceled with once before, or someone who is having a birthday party—because birthdays are tender, and people just need you to show up to remind them that you love them.

 But if you're reading this, you're not here to be guilted into going out (or maybe you are, in which case, go out.)
 You're here to find some solid excuses to get out of the plans you really can't deal with right now.
-So, here is a case-by-case guide to excusing yourself from any plan you're just not feeling.
+So, here is a case-by-case guide to excusing yourself from any plan you're just not up to keeping to.

 This one is easy.
 The apps are for you're pleasure—they're supposed to be fun and when they don't feel like fun, you are free to abandon their requirements.
 All dates made on Tinder, Bumble, Hinge, etc., are implied tenuous and only solidified when two strangers show up at the agreed upon destination.
 Of course, it's a jerk move to ghost someone, but you're not required to concoct a detailed explanation.
 Try, "So sorry, but tonight isn't going to work for me.
 Another time?"
 Keep it short, sweet and only tack on the open question if you're down with a future date.
 Otherwise, replace "Another time" (question mark) with "Take care" (period).